King Sortsill swiped the back of his hand across the table, scattering the clay armies onto the floor.

 General Erturn held his hand up.
 “Let me speak with him, your majesty.”

 Sortsill swallowed back the rage.
 “No, I will meet with the assembly.
-You ready the elites.
-I want you marching in three hours.”
+Ready the elites.
+You march in three hours.”

 “Understood.”
 The general touched his right fist to his left shoulder then to the middle of his chest in salute.